 There might be small bumps on the road, like in the middle of March S&P 500 selloff – Bitcoin price declined than 30% although Bitcoin has been considered a safe-haven asset.
 This was unexpected for many.
 We explained the reasons for this in the article “Coronavirus and the Bitcoin price – What’s next?”
 The key reason was that some overleveraged hedge funds got on the wrong side of the trade when the markets crashed.
 These hedge funds received margin calls and had to deliver cash into their trading accounts.
 They were selling anything and everything to deliver this cash.

-- Governments have launched massive stimulus packages, but as there will be fewer creditors for government debt, then central banks have to finance governments.
+- Governments have launched massive stimulus packages, but as there will be fewer creditors for government debt, central banks have to finance governments.
 This will require additional base-money creation from the central banks

 - This will lead after the initial deflationary shock to an inflationary shock, where people start to lose trust in the fiat currencies